Recurring Saturday Night Live characters and sketches introduced 2009–10: Garth and Kat

-Fred Armisen and Kristen Wiig appear on Weekend Update as a singing team who are clearly making up their songs on the fly.
-Each sketch ends with Armisen asking to perform one more song, and Wiig asking to perform many more, with Meyers agreeing to just one.
-The final song begins with Armisen and Wiig singing an actual prepared song with music.
-As Meyers admits that he likes the song, it quickly breaks down into an improvised mess.
+Fred Armisen and Kristen Wiig appear on Weekend Update as a musical duo who, having forgotten they were scheduled to perform, are forced to improvise holiday songs live on air.
+Garth and Kat insist that the songs are written in advance, and repeatedly beg Seth Meyers to continue performing, despite being wholly unprepared.

 Wiig confirmed in an interview that Garth and Kat performances are unrehearsed; Armisen leads each song and she "just [tries] to follow."
 She told Movieline, "It's the most fun I have because so much of the show is writing, working, deadlines, trying to figure things out, punching up your sketch, knowing you're going to perform live.
 And that two and a half minutes of airtime is so freeing and fun."